MA/PhD Degree Requirements

 – Foreign Language For a specific language to be considered appropriate there must exist a significant body of literature written in that language in the student’s field.
 Students should plan to meet any language requirement (reading proficiency) early in their graduate careers and usually well before they begin preparation for the MA Final Examination (below).
 One of 5 methods may be used to establish evidence of reading competence in an approved language.
 Please consult the Standards & Degree Requirements for further details.

-– MA Degree is awarded after completion of at least 24 content course credits (*30 for students entering Fall 2017 and thereafter), submission of an approved PhD Plan of Study (NOT MA Plan of Study) to the Graduate School, and completion of the MA Final Examination.
+– MA Degree The MA is awarded after completion of at least 30 content course credits (*24 credits for students entering before Fall 2017), submission of an approved PhD Plan of Study (NOT MA Plan of Study) to the Graduate School, and completion of the MA Final Examination.
 The major advisor must note in the comments section of the MA Final Examination form that the student be awarded the MA.

 – Completion of all PhD requirements (see below).

-B. Students entering the PhD program WITH a MA in Anthropology or equivalent (To Be Decided by the Graduate Committee upon admission)
+B. Students entering the PhD program WITH a MA in Anthropology or equivalent (TBD by the Graduate Committee upon admission):

-– Minimum 15 content course credits to be decided by the Advisory Committee.
+– Minimum 15 content course credits TBD by the Advisory Committee.

 – 15 doctoral dissertation research credits (ANTH 6950).